Normal forms for almost non-integrable CR structures

 \section{Introduction}

 \Label{intro} The main goal of this paper is to extend the Chern-Moser normal form theory \cite{CM} to {\em non-integrable} (or {\em non-involutive}) almost CR structures.
 Recall that an {\em almost CR structure} on a real manifold $M$ consists of a subbundle $H=HM$ of the tangent bundle $T=TM$ and a vector bundle automorphism $J\colon H\to H$ satisfying $J^2=-\id$.
 Thus $J$ makes every fiber $H_p$, $p\in M$, into a complex vector space.
-A special case of an almost CR structure corresponding to $H=T$ is the {\em almost complex structure}, whereas the {\em hypersurface type} corresponds to $H$ being a corank $1$ subbundle of $T$.
-Equivalently, an almost CR structure is given by the $i$-eigenspace subbundle $H^{1,0}\subset\C\otimes H\subset\C\otimes T$ of $J$, which can be chosen as an arbitrary complex subbundle of $\C\otimes T$ satisfying $H^{1,0}\cap \1{H^{1,0}}=0$.
+Two important special cases of almost CR structures are {\em almost complex structures} corresponding to $H=T$ and {\em hypersurface type almost CR structures} corresponding to $H$ being corank $1$ subbundle of $T$.
+Equivalently, an almost CR structure is given by the $i$-eigenspace subbundle $H^{1,0}\subset\C\otimes H\subset\C\otimes T$ of (the $\C$-linear extension of) $J$, which can be chosen as an arbitrary complex subbundle of $\C\otimes T$ satisfying $H^{1,0}\cap \1{H^{1,0}}=0$.
 A {\em CR structure} is an almost CR structure satisfying the integrability condition $[H^{1,0},H^{1,0}]\subset H^{1,0}$.
 The reader is referred to \S\ref{notions} for further basic notions for almost CR structures used throughout the paper.

-The classification problem for CR structures goes back to H.~Poincar\'e~\cite{Po} who realized that the latters may have infinitely many local invariants and posed the problem of finding those invariants.
+The classification problem for CR structures goes back to H.~Poincar\'e~\cite{Po} who realized that the latters have infinitely many local invariants and posed the problem of finding those invariants.
 Solutions to this problem for Levi-nondegenerate hypersurface type CR structures were given by E.~Cartan~\cite{CaE} in real dimension $3$ and by N. Tanaka~\cite{Ta62} and S.S.
-Chern and J. Moser \cite{CM} in general case.
-One of the main tools provided in \cite{CM} for classification of CR structures and finding their invariants is a normal form.
-According to it, every real-analytic Levi-nondegenerate hypersurface type CR structure near a given point $p$ can be realized by an embedded real-analytic hypersurface $M\subset\C^{n+1}$ of the form
+Chern and J. Moser \cite{CM} in the general case.
+One of the main tools provided in \cite{CM} for classification of CR structures and finding their invariants is a {\em normal form}.
+The latter is a realization of every real-analytic Levi-nondegenerate hypersurface type CR structure near a given point $p$ as an embedded real-analytic hypersurface $M\subset\C^{n+1}$ of the form

 with $p$ corresponding to the origin and $F$ having the expansion

 where

 for suitable $s$ (the signature of the Levi form) and the summands $F_{kl}(z,\bar z,u)$ are bihomogeneous of bidegree $(k,l)$ in $(z,\bar z)$ (i.e.\ $F_{kl}(tz,r\bar z,u)=t^k r^l F_{kl}(z,\bar z,u)$ for $t,r\in\R$) satisfying the normalization conditions